sisihagen/website/content/en/blog/2020/03/historic-bridging.md

 The Middle East is a key stop in the 21st century, trans-oceanic supply chain routes – thus its geopolitical importance for the current superpower, among other geoeconomic, energy-related reasons.
 But its best and brightest know the Middle East does not need to remain a center of war, or intimations of war, which, incidentally, affect three of those historical, regional powers of the quartet (Syria, Iraq and Iran).

 What the New Silk Roads are proposing is wide-ranging, economic, interlinked integration from East Asia, through Central Asia, to Iran, Iraq and Syria all the way to the Eastern Mediterranean.
 Just like the Ancient Silk Roads.
-No wonder vested War Party interests are so uncomfortable with this real peace “threat.”
+No wonder vested War Party interests are so uncomfortable with this real peace "threat.”